Amazon Deforestation Is Falling Under Brazil’s New President — but Is It Too Late?

-So what exactly is cattle farming, and why is it bad for the environment?
+But what exactly is cattle farming, and why is it bad for the environment?

-Often thought of as a “byproduct” of the dairy and meat industries, leather has in fact become one of the main sources of profit for cattle farmers.
-Leather is the skin of a cow, bull, or calf.
+Often thought of as a byproduct of the dairy and meat industries, leather has in fact become one of the main sources of profit for cattle farmers.
+Leather is the skin of a cow, bull or calf.
 It is usually young calves that are killed, for their soft and unmarked skin.

 A lot of the time cattle are not given access to pasture for grazing for very long.
 It is common for certain meat and dairy items to have a specific “pasture-raised, free-range” label on them to verify that cattle did indeed get some access to pasture, yet these terms don’t have legal backing when applied to cattle.

 Cattle farming has also often displaced local communities who have ensured more regenerative and balanced uses of land in their environments.
 It causes air and water pollution.
-The industry also treats living beings as commodities and shows no consideration for their welfare.
+The industry also treats living beings as commodities and shows little consideration for their welfare.
 Finally, cattle farming depends on clearing the land of forests, which is the habitat of many animals, thus threatening biodiversity.

 At the very least, “humane” behavior implies that one shows compassion and respect for the individuality and existence of another being.
 This implies that if someone does not consent to their bodies being used to earn profits in the market, then that choice should be respected.
 We are one among a billion species that together are important for the planet to thrive.